Federal Reserve Watch: Preparation For Balance Sheet Contraction

 Since March 15, that is through July 12, the date of the latest release of the Fed’s statistics, the Federal Reserve has overseen the removal of almost $130 billion in reserve balances.
 Just about all of this reduction came after the middle of April, the time that taxes were due.

-The Treasury’s General Account at the Fed rose by $43 billion during this time period and the Fed augmented the reduction in bank reserves by increasing the amount of reverse repurchase agreements on its balance sheet by a little under $63 billion.
+The Treasury’s General Account at the Fed rose by $43 billion during this time period, and the Fed augmented the reduction in bank reserves by increasing the amount of reverse repurchase agreements on its balance sheet by a little under $63 billion.

 The rest of the decline in bank reserves resulted from an increase in currency in circulation of $24 billion, something that was consistent with people and businesses seasonally demanding more currency for the summer travel time.

-It is my belief that the Federal Reserve will continue to keep bank reserve balances, “excess reserves”, around the current level of $2,239 billion until it actually begins the effort to reduce it’s securities portfolio.
+It is my belief that the Federal Reserve will continue to keep bank reserve balances, “excess reserves”, around the current level of $2,239 billion until it actually begins the effort to reduce its securities portfolio.

 The reason for this is that the Fed wants to cause as little disruption to the financial markets as possible.
 It wants to proceed upon the policy plan it has presented through its “forward guidance” up to this time - the plan repeated above.
 Thus, it will try and keep things as calm as possible until it actually begins to implement its program to reduce the size of its securities portfolio.

 Right now, the Federal Reserve has just over $4.5 trillion in assets.
-It’s securities portfolio totals a little more than $4.2 trillion.
+Its securities portfolio totals a little more than $4.2 trillion.
 And, reserve balances with Federal Reserve banks, “excess reserves,” amount to something over $2.2 trillion.

 Federal Reserve officials have not given any indication as to how great the reduction in these numbers will be.
 I agree, to state a “target” number now would create expectations that could not be met.
 The final number for the reductions will “depend” on a lot of things.
 And, that is all that can be said.